DanteCantante/wazuh_siem_project/README.md

 The Wazuh Manager was deployed on a dedicated Ubuntu server.
 Following the setup, the Wazuh agent was installed and configured on the Parrot OS "victim" machine.

 ![Successful connection](https://github.com/user-attachments/assets/80455ae6-8c2d-47c0-babd-54fc7a58767f)
-*Figure 1: Successful connection of the Parrot OS agent (diogenes) to the Wazuh Manager.*

 ### 2. Manual Telemetry Generation (Sudo Failures)
 To test initial telemetry, I performed several failed `sudo` attempts on the Parrot OS machine.
 This simulates a user or an unauthorized person attempting to gain root access.
 Eventually I simulated a succesful login attempt.